Lower back strength plays a central role in sports performance, allowing us to produce and maintain an athletic posture by stabilizing the spine.

 The Role of the Core in Sports

-In sports, core strength depends the athlete’s ability to produce and maintain stiffness in the torso.
+In sports, core strength depends on the athlete’s ability to produce and maintain stiffness in the torso.
 Exercise scientists point out that greater torso stiffness improves sports performance in three distinct ways.

 1. Efficiently Transfers Energy